curioustorvald/terran-basic-lua/README.md

 ## Disclaimer

-This project is in its early stages, meaning most of the keywords are not implemented.
+This project is in its early stages, meaning most of the keywords are not implemented, already implemented features _are_ buggy.

-As of version 0.4, currently implemented keywords are:

-* All of the operators
-* CLR  PRINT  REM  IF  THEN  GOTO  GOSUB  RETURN  END  ABORT  ABORTM  NEW  LIST  RUN  FOR  NEXT

 Reference manual is work-in-progress.